Plant for the Climate You Have

 7. Native Sedums (Sedum spp.)

-Succulent perennials, water-storing leaves, nearly impossible to kill in dry conditions.
+These are the succulents of the temperate garden — water-storing leaves, nearly impossible to kill in dry conditions.
 ‘Autumn Joy’ is the classic upright form; mat-forming species (S. spurium, S. acre) work as ground covers.
-Late-season flowers are a critical food source for migrating pollinators.
+Their value is in the timing: those late-season flowers are a critical food source for migrating pollinators, blooming when almost nothing else is.

 8. Butterfly Weed (Asclepias tuberosa)